Ads

 Strategic Analysis is a core step in the Strategic Learning Cycle.
 Every strategist should have a toolbox of analytical models at his or her disposal.

-Here is my list of 10 essential tools for strategy analysis:
+Here is my list of 10 essential strategic analysis tools:

 1. SWOT